It is one more description of the Ordered Delivery (OD) in BizTalk.

 The ProcessInOrder Orchestration processes all messages in one sequence.
 Only one ProcessInOrder Orchestration instance will be created.

 The ProcessInOrderByCompany Orchestration processes messages in sequences correlated by the Company value (A, B, C, D, etc.).
-The separate queue is created for each new value of the Company.
-Messages inside queues are processed in order.
+The separate virtual queue is created for each new value of the Company.
+Messages inside virtual queues are processed in order.
 Queues for different Companies are independent.
 A separate ProcessInOrderByCompany Orchestration instance will be created for each new Company value.

 The ProcessInOrderByProduct Orchestration works exactly as the ProcessInOrderByCompany Orchestration but correlated by the Product value (xx, yy, etc.).